lymarrie/hugo-yext-sites/content/tutorial/create-site.md

 ![connect](/images/2020-12-17_19-15-24.png)

-Continue through the setup and create your Site!
+Continue through the setup steps and create your Site!

 ##### Step 4.
-Check Out Your Newly Deployed Site!
+Check out Your newly deployed Site!

 And you're Live!